Fire and rescue services

 More information:

-Declare amounts over 10,000 euros, or equivalent, if you're travelling between Bulgaria and any non-EU country.
-You need to do this on both arrival and departure.
-This covers all forms of currency, not only cash.
+If you're travelling between Bulgaria and any non-EU country, you must declare amounts over 10,000 Euros or equivalent on both arrival and departure.
+This applies to all forms of currency, not only cash.

 Exchange money in banks, large hotels or exchange bureaus.
 Avoid unofficial or street sellers.